stacks-network/docs/_storage/amazon-s3-deploy.md

 # Configure a hub on Amazon EC2
 {:.no_toc}

 This teaches you how to run a Gaia hub on Amazon EC2.
 Amazon EC2 is an affordable and convenient cloud computing provider.
-This example uses Amazon EC2 together with an EB3 instance for file storage.
+This example uses Amazon EC2 instance together with an [EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) disk for file storage.

 * TOC
 {:toc}